 They are so handy to carry with you and if going outside I would almost always wear my scarf especially when the weather was too hot to wear a jumper but you want to cover up.

 I draped mine around my shoulders so if I felt self-conscious from locals starring, it happens, you get used to it!
 I could cover myself with my scarf.
-Just makes you feel much more comfortable and safe in India.
+Just makes you feel much more comfortable and safe in India as a solo female traveller.

 4. Stay in an ashram